Sammar03/Knowledge-Core/README.md

 A company-document RAG assistant.
-Employees upload PDF, TXT, and Markdown files into a shared knowledge base and chat with it to get answers that are grounded in those documents, cited to the exact source, and aware of the conversation so far.
+Employees upload PDF, TXT, and Markdown files into a shared knowledge base and chat with it to get answers that are grounded in those documents, cited to the exact source, and aware of the conversation so far

 - **Live demo:** https://knowledge-core-tau.vercel.app
 - Answers are drawn only from uploaded documents; when nothing relevant is found it says so